LeahArden175/plantdex-client/README.md

 The user can set the frequencey of watering and when they login there are reminders to let them know when to water the plant!

+You can find the live app here: https://plant-dex.vercel.app/

 You are more then welcome to create your own account.
 However, if you just want to take a peak at the app you can use the demo account